-One of the most frequently asked questions by individuals who are charged with
+One of the most frequently asked questions by individuals who are charged

-driving is a class one misdemeanor.
+them.
+Reckless driving is a class one misdemeanor.

 If convicted, possible penalties include: